kenjennings/Atari-Breakout76/intro_retdev.md

 Ataris are very reliable.
 If you intend to acquire a real system the Ataris were built to be very sturdy and robust.
 The original models 400 and 800 are like tanks.
 While the XL models represent Atari's effort at cost reduction, the company still could not bring themselves to cheapen the construction to the same degree as other computer systems.
 They do not overheat to the point of destroying chips which is a common problem with certain other retro computers.
 Though the Ataris sold fewer units than other computers, fully working computers are still common and easy to find today.

-The Atari 8-bit computers are the evolutionary step between the Atari 2600 video game system and the Amiga computers.
+Though often neglected in the mindshare of retro systems, Atari 8-bit computers are the evolutionary step between the widely acknowledged Atari 2600 video game system and the Amiga computers.
 The custom graphics and hardware in the three systems share design similarities, because they shared the same hardware designers.
 An Atari computer can be seen as an 8-bit version of an Amiga, or as a more powerful and easier to program 2600.

-Considering the Atari was designed in the 70s it has remarkably flexible graphics that in some areas would not be exceeded until the Amigas appeared.
+Considering the Atari was designed in the 70s it has remarkably flexible graphics that in some areas would not be exceeded until the Amiga appeared.
 Without utilizing any interrupts or complex timing tricks the display hardware can inherently do the following:

 - Fully programmable Playfield via a Display List that enables mixing graphics modes with no interrupts or CPU intervention.
 - Six text modes with four kinds of character rendering including lowercase descenders.
 It also supports redefinable characters, and vertical mirroring.